tomlijding/tomlijding/README.md

-- 👋 Hi, I’m @tomlijding
+# Tom Lijding

+## Who I am
-- I am student currently studying the Master Systems and Control.
-I am interested in MPC, specifically applied to sustainability projects such as offshore wind farms and large energy infrastructure.
+I am a student currently studying the Master Systems and Control at the Delft University of Technology.
+I am interested in the intersection of AI, dynamical systems theory and control.

-- 🌱 I’m currently learning the ins and outs of Control Theory, Statistical Signal Processing and Optimization.
+## Beyond tech
+In my free time I enjoy cooking, kickboxing and reading.
+Some highlights include kickboxing at the yearly Albertus Magnus Kickboksgala, organizing a cooking competition for my student association and regular meals with friends where I can subject them to my experiments.

 - 📫 How to reach me:
 -   Email: tomlijding@gmail.com
 <!---